annafeit/motion-capture-labeling/README.md

 These scripts take care of <b>automatically labeling the data collected from markers of a motion capture system</b>, according to the names given in the first frame.

 --------------------------------------------------------------------------------------------------
-This code was used in the [How we type](http://userinterfaces.aalto.fi/how-we-type/) project.
-If you use it for your research then please remember to cite:
+<b>This code was used in the [How we type](http://userinterfaces.aalto.fi/how-we-type/) project.</b> If you use it for your research then please remember to cite:

 >Anna Maria Feit, Daryl Weir, and Antti Oulasvirta.
 2016.
 >How We Type: Movement Strategies and Performance in Everyday Typing.